LlamaSantos/react_day3/README.md

 * Before we modify any code, get comfortable with the Main.js file.
 Because there are a lot of parts to it, I gave you most the code up front.
 Don't move onto the next section until you're comfortable with what you're given.
 * Now, find and remove the comment that says /*Code Here*/
 * Define two variables```loginOrOut``` and ```register```.
-As you should notice, these two vaiables are being used in the render method of this component.
+As you should notice, these two variables are being used in the render method of this component.
 That should give you a hint as to what we're about to do next.
 * If the ```loggedIn``` state on our component is truthy (they're logged in), then loginOrOut should be ```<li><Link to="logout" className="navbar-brand">Logout</Link></li>``` and register should be ```nulll```.
 If the ```loggedIn``` state is not truthy (they're not logged in), then loginOrOut should be ```<li><Link to="login" className="navbar-brand">Login</Link></li>``` and register should be ```<li><Link to="register" className="navbar-brand"> Register </Link></li>```.
 So what we've done now is we're able to have a dynamic menu based on if the user is logged in or not.

 The only other thing about this file that might look off is our ```componentWillMount``` function.
 Remember in our firebaseUtils object we call ```this.onChange(false)``` whenever a user logs out and ```this.onChange(true)``` whenever a user logs in.
 If we didn't do this, our menu would never re-render.
 But, by setting onChange to a function which calls setState, whenever onChange is invoked our component will rerender due to setState being called.